kalinsky-dev/JS-BACKEND-CRYPTO-TRADE-MPA/README.md

 ### After successful installation of MongoDB you can start the Application.

-To use Crypto-TRADE App locally, follow these steps:
+To use CRYPTO-TRADE App locally, follow these steps:

 1. Clone the repository: